 - Slow growth and poor weight gain

-Some babies or older people with tricuspid atresia also develop symptoms of heart failure, including:
+Some people with tricuspid atresia also develop symptoms of heart failure.
+Heart failure symptoms include:

 - Fatigue and weakness